ywatanabe1989/mngs/src/mngs/gists/guideline.md

 - #### Shortcuts are Key to Enhancing Productivity Shortcuts are often linked to English.
 You will realize a large number of software have common shortcuts.
 - #### Stick to ONE Keyboard
   Preferably [the HHKB Keyboard](https://www.pfuemea.com/en-gb/dr_product/hhkb-professional-hybrid-type-s-charcoal-45g-tkl-blank-keycaps-pd-kb800bns).
-Your keyboard is the interface between you and computers; you should regard it as an extension of your body.
+Your keyboard is the interface between you and computers, like an extension of your body.
 - #### Maintain Home Position
   "Ctrl + n" is better than "Enter".
 - #### Use the Entire Hand